skeeto/skeeto.github.com/_posts/2013-09-23-Atom-vs-RSS.markdown

 In contrast, Atom consistently uses [RFC 3339][rfc3339] dates, along with a couple of additional restrictions.
-These dates are *much* simpler to parse than RFC 2822, which is complex because attempts to be backwards compatible with RFC 822.
+These dates are *much* simpler to parse than RFC 2822, which is complex because it attempts to be backwards compatible with RFC 822.

 #### RSS 1.0, the problem child